fnl/libfnl/README.rst

     project has its own);
 ``fnl.nlp``
-    currently, only contains a Python wrapper for the GENIA_ Tagger_, a handler for the GENIA_ corpus and the collection of Penn tags ``fnl.stat``
+    currently, only contains a Python wrapper for the GENIA_ Tagger_, a handler for the GENIA_ corpus, and a module collecting all Penn tags ``fnl.stat``
     a module to evaluate inter-rator Kappa scores and a module to develop text classifiers based on Scikit-Learn_